ATouhou/django-quran/README.md

 # Installation:
-1. Download and install django-quran (install in the developer mode if you will contribute to the package: `python install.py develop`
+1. Download and install django-quran (install in the developer mode if you will contribute to the package: `pip install -e /path/to/project`
 2. Add `'quran'` to INSTALLED_APPS
 3. Add quran urls to your urls.py: `url(r'^quran/', include('quran.urls')),`
-3. Make migrations: `.\manage.py makemigrations quran`
 4. Migrate: `.\manage.py migrate`
-4. Load data `.\manage.py quran_loaddata`
+5. Load data `.\manage.py load_all`

 # Resources